electron/electron/docs/api/dialog.md

 Displays a modal dialog that shows a message and certificate information, and gives the user the option of trusting/importing the certificate.

-The `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.
+On macOS the `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.
+On Windows a modal dialog is not supported.

 ## Sheets